-In order to become habituated to the presence of humans, each gorilla group undergoes an extremely delicate process, lasting around five years, during which the gorillas gradually get accustomed to the presence of humans.
+To become habituated to the presence of humans, each gorilla group undergoes an extremely delicate process, lasting around five years, during which the gorillas gradually get accustomed to the presence of humans.

-The price for the mountain gorilla habituation experience is US $1500 per permit (including Park Entrance Fee), is limited to 4 people per day and it allows to be with the mountain gorillas for up to four hours – this excludes the time spent to reach the gorillas.
+The mountain gorilla habituation experience price is USD 1500 per permit (including Park Entrance Fee).
+It is limited to 4 people per day and allows to be with the mountain gorillas for up to four hours.
+This excludes the time spent reaching the gorillas.

-A mountain gorilla tour in Uganda can be enjoyed either by taking a gorilla tracking excursion or gorilla habituation experience.
+A mountain gorilla tour in Uganda can be enjoyed either by taking a gorilla tracking excursion or a gorilla habituation experience.
 Here we identify the key differences between the two African jungle experiences.

 Duration: The time spent with the mountain gorillas after tracking them is 60 minutes but with gorilla habituation, you can stay with the African beasts for up to 4 hours

-Its highly advisable to book your mountain gorilla tour permit earlier than your planned gorilla trekking date as permits tend to get finished early.
-Volcanoes National Park is home to 10 Mountain Gorilla groups and each group can only have 1 group of 8 people visiting a day for only 1 hour.
+It’s highly advisable to book your mountain gorilla tour permit earlier than your planned gorilla trekking date as permits tend to get finished early.
+Volcanoes National Park is home to 10 Mountain Gorilla groups, and each group can only have 1 group of 8 people visiting a day for only 1 hour.

 Nkuringo Safaris for the last 13 years has supported lots of clients source mountain gorilla tour permits, with our Nkuringo Bwindi Gorilla Lodge we are on the ground to support clients tracking and share our in-depth knowledge as to how they can further maximize their visit to Uganda.

-Please note: You must be over 15 years of age to obtain a gorilla viewing permit.
+Important: You must be over 15 years of age to obtain a gorilla viewing permit.